Skip to Content

 "Government does two things very well: nothing, and overreact[ing]," the representative said.
 "One thing that government doesn't do well is anticipate or contemplate.
 I want to put a highway bill together that addresses the next 20 years of of issues within the transportation system, rather than over reacting to the last 10 years. ...
 We've already got driverless trucks, driverless cars, driverless airplanes.
 That technology is gonna explode.
 We have to anticipate where that technology is taking us and put together a bill that addresses it."

-What Graves misses is that ever-increasing automobility isn't a fait accompli; it's the product of policy decisions made largely by lawmakers like him, who could choose otherwise.
-His comments are additionally jarring given his concern about the fiscal health of the rapidly dwindling Highway Trust Fund.
+His comments are particularly jarring given his concern about the fiscal health of the rapidly dwindling Highway Trust Fund.
 Taxpayers have been forced to bail it out for the past 17 years, whether or not they drive.

 "We're not going to be able to pay for our roads and bridges, and if you're using those roads and bridges, you should be paying into that process," Graves said.
 "That is the bottom line ... no free rides."
 The only freeloaders Graves identified were the drivers of electric vehicles, which were a negligible presence on U.S. roads in 2008, when the so-called "user pays" principle of the Highway Trust Fund died its quiet death.

-If Graves is serious about stabilizing America's infrastructure and balancing its pocketbook, he and his elected peers should spend less on highways and more on alternative modes that get Americans where they need to go — especially across the short distances so many of them are forced to travel by car because it's unsafe to go anywhere outside of one.
+If Graves is serious about stabilizing America's infrastructure and balancing its pocketbook, he and his peers should spend less on highways and more on alternative modes that get Americans where they need to go — especially across the short distances so many of them are forced to travel by car because it's unsafe to go anywhere outside of one.
 And if he's serious about funding "traditional infrastructure," he should support modes that predate the automobile, and stop encouraging the private AV-dominated future we can and should avoid.

 Stay in touch